mollie/api-documentation/source/reference/v2/transfers-api/create-transfer.rst

 Transfer funds away from a balance by creating a transfer.

-See the guide on :doc:`Mollie Marketplaces & platforms </guides/payouts>` for more details on managing transfers for custom balances.
+See the guide on :doc:`Mollie Marketplaces & Platforms </guides/payouts>` for more details on managing transfers for custom balances.

 Parameters
 ----------